 The key to coaching and using the GROW model is all about asking great questions.
-Coaching isn’t telling the employee what to do – it’s helping the employee come up with his or her own answers by asking the right question at the right time.
-Here are 70 awesome coaching questions managers can utilize, categorized within the framework of the four-step GROW model:
+Coaching isn’t telling the employee what to do–it’s helping the employee come up with his or her own answers by asking the right question at the right time.

 Coaching starts with establishing a goal.
 It could be a performance goal, a development goal, a problem to solve, a decision to make, or a goal for the coaching session.
 For clarity of goal setting as well as consistency across your team, encourage your employees to use a S.M.A.R.T. goal format, where the letters stand for:

-Here are ten questions designed to help someone gain clarity on their goal(s):
+The following ten questions can help people gain clarity on their goal(s):

 - What do you want to achieve from this coaching session?